shixm-cloud/ENVR5350/Lab1.md

 (6) Is the extratropical precipitation in the storm tracks related to mean upward motions or transient eddies?

+(7) The net effect of radiation on the global atmosphere is a cooling.
+Which of the following is the primary process balance the radiative cooling: sensible heating or latent heating?

 (8) Which cell of the Hadley Circulation is stronger: winter hemisphere one or summer hemisphere one?

 (9) Why is the sun's radiation called shortwave radiation and the radiation from the earth's surface and atmosphere called longwave radiation?